Upcoming WECA meetings

 support for maintenance of WECA's communications vehicles and equipment as

-helping to bring state of art communications facilities to the
+government while helping to bring state of art communications facilities

 of the Year Award Sponsored jointly by: